How Do You Predict the Direction in Which a Forex Pair Is Going?

 If anyone tells you that they can consistently predict the direction of the market, then block them.
 Any trader who is better than the rest at picking those moves is likely sitting on a yacht and keeping quiet about it.
 They won’t be online trying to sell you their ‘signals’.

 The good news is that you don’t have to be perfect.
 One common misconception among new traders is that every trade needs to be a winner.
-You can make a long-term profit with a much lower win-loss ratio, and, in fact, accepting and cutting losing positions is a fundamental element of successful strategies.
+Remember, even a win-loss ratio that is slightly above 50% can make you long-term profits.
+Accepting and cutting losing positions is a fundamental element of successful strategies.